MicrosoftDocs/customer-insights/ci-docs/map-entities.md

    > [!NOTE]
    > One field should map to the semantic type *Person.FullName* to populate the customer name in the customer card.
 Otherwise, the customer cards will appear nameless.

-   1. To change an attribute type identified by the system, select the type of your choice.
-If the type does not exist, custom semantic types can be added by selecting the **Type** field for an attribute, and entering your custom semantic type name.
+   1. To change an attribute type identified by the system, select another type.
+If the type doesn't exist, create a custom semantic type by selecting the **Type** field for the attribute, and entering your custom semantic type name.

    1. To add an attribute that contains a URL to publicly available profile images or logos, select the entity and field that contains the URL.
 In the **Type** field, enter the following:
       - For a person: Person.ProfileImage